 Results

-The most frequent daily symptoms in the long COVID patients were fatigue, headache, sleep disturbance, dizziness, dyspnea, nausea, and poor concentration.
+The most frequent daily symptoms in long COVID patients were fatigue, headache, sleep disturbance, dizziness, dyspnea, nausea, and poor concentration.

 A standing test (ST)

-Systolic and diastolic blood pressures showed moderate increases in both groups.
-The increase in systolic blood pressure compared to the baseline value after 5 minutes was not significantly different between the two groups.
-However, diastolic blood pressure immediately after standing up was higher in the ST-positive group (+14 mmHg) than in the ST-negative group (+9 mmHg), suggesting that an acute rise in diastolic blood pressure immediately after standing up is characteristic of ST-positive patients.
-The authors emphasized that this phenomenon of an initial increase in diastolic blood pressure was also found in a previous study in POTS patients, unrelated to COVID.
+Both groups had a moderate increase in systolic and diastolic blood pressures.
+The increase in systolic blood pressure 5 minutes after standing up compared to the baseline value did not differ between the two groups.
+However, diastolic blood pressure immediately after standing up was higher in the ST-positive group (+14 mmHg) than in the ST-negative group (+9 mmHg), suggesting that an acute rise in diastolic blood pressure immediately after standing up is characteristic of patients with long COVID positive for ST. The authors emphasized that this phenomenon of an initial increase in diastolic blood pressure was also found in a previous study conducted in POTS patients, unrelated to COVID.

 Laboratory parameters

-The patients were divided into two age groups: under 20 years and 20 years or older because the ST-positive group included a large proportion of younger patients.
-Between the ST-positive and ST-negative patients under 20 years of age, there was no significant difference in thyroid hormones (free thyroxine (FT4), thyrotropin (TSH), and the ratio of TSH/FT4) or adrenocortical hormones (cortisol, adrenocorticotropin (ACTH), and the ratio of ACTH/cortisol).
-However, ST-positive long COVID patients under 20 years of age had lower serum growth hormone levels than the ST-negative group of the same age.
-These findings are consistent with those of the aforementioned study, which found lower plasma GH levels and higher diastolic blood pressure (but not systolic blood pressure) in POTS patients unrelated to COVID.
+However, patients with long COVID positive for ST under 20 years of age had lower serum growth hormone levels than the ST-negative group of the same age.
+These findings are consistent with the aforementioned study, which found lower plasma GH levels and higher diastolic blood pressure (but not systolic blood pressure) in POTS patients, unrelated to COVID.

 Conclusion

 This study showed a high rate (38%) of positive standing tests in patients with long COVID and symptoms of orthostatic intolerance.
-The ST-positive patients with long COVID were significantly younger than the ST-negative patients, and 49% of them were under 20 years of age.
+Patients with long COVID positive for ST had an acute increase in diastolic blood pressure with increasing HR during active standing.

-The ST-positive patients with long COVID had an acute increase in diastolic blood pressure with increasing HR during active standing.
-The ST-positive patients with long COVID under 20 years of age had decreased circulating growth hormone levels.
-This was not the case in the ST-positive long COVID patients aged 20 years or older who were found to have elevated cortisol levels.
+Patients with long COVID positive for ST were significantly younger than the ST-negative patients, and 49% of them were under 20 years of age.
+Patients with long COVID positive for ST under 20 years of age had decreased circulating growth hormone levels.
+This was not the case in the ST-positive long COVID group aged 20 years or older, who were found to have elevated cortisol levels.

 This article was published in Scientific Reports.